+Public venue security is a major concern in the U.S. today.
 Whether it be a political rally in Arizona, a house of worship in South Carolina, or a school in Colorado, the prevalence of firearms abuse in public venues raises, among other questions, the issue of the responsibility of those in charge of the gathering places.

 It is undeniable that public venue owners, including movie theater owners and managers, have a duty of care to their patrons who fill their facilities for recreational enjoyment.
 This duty extends to providing safety from the impulsive behaviors of deranged gun-wielding assassins.

 Theater houses today are an array of small, dark boxes, offering free passage to anyone wishing to do harm.
 To make the situation even worse, there also are architectural constraints imposed on patrons’ ability to escape.
 Safety in most movie theatre complexes relates to fires, but not to fire-fights.

 In fact, when examining the security of the average movie theater, it is difficult to name one other type of entertainment venue that is so bereft of a security net.
 By comparison, one would be hard pressed to enter an NFL, NBA, or MLB arena, or even a mass concert venue bearing arms, given the prevalence of metal detectors, wands, bag and purse searches, and, in some cases, pat-downs.

 “Whether it is in churches, schools, malls, theaters or other public places, people have the right to go about their lives in peace and safety.
 The safety of our guests and employees is, and always will be, our industry’s highest priority.”
-John Bruner, an anointed active shooter security guru has opined in general, “I wouldn’t be surprised if theater owners start to add more ambient lighting.”
+John Bruner, an anointed active shooter security guru has opined in general.
+I wouldn’t be surprised if theater owners start to add more ambient lighting.”

 America’s penchant for entertainment creates a very lucrative market for all type of diversions, made even more lucrative in the case of sports concessions by huge annual TV contracts.
 According to NATO, though, the cost of movie theater tickets are at their highest in history and it continues to climb, making it difficult to further increase the cost of going to the movies by implementing additional security measures.
 However, it is entirely unclear whether potential audiences might be ready to pay a premium to receive assurances of enhanced security.

 The theater industry and its related consorts will act in their own as well as their clients’ best self-interests if they answer the need for improved security.
 In fact, the theater industry has been on notice since the 1991 Pinole, California shooting of Alejandro Phillips during the screening of Columbia Pictures’ “Boyz n the Hood“, rendering him paralyzed from the waist down, and resulting in a multi-million dollar litigation.